kindo-tk/PySpark/README.md

 ## Setup Instructions

-To get started with the notebooks, you will need a properly configured PySpark environment.
-Please refer to the [PySpark Setup Guide](pyspark_setup.md) for detailed, step-by-step instructions on:
+To get started with my practice notebooks, you will need a properly configured PySpark environment.
+You can refer to my [PySpark Setup Guide](pyspark_setup.md) for detailed, step-by-step instructions on:
 - Creating a Conda environment
 - Installing required packages
 - Configuring the Jupyter kernel